 Even with 1-stroke penalty, 14-year-old makes cut

 Already in the history books as the youngest ever to play the Masters, the 14-year-old added to his legend Friday.
-Hours after being the first player ever penalized for slow play at the Masters, he became the youngest player to make the cut at Augusta National.
+Hours after being the first player penalized for slow play at the Masters, he became the youngest to make the cut at Augusta National.

-"I made it," he said afterward on Weibo, China's version of Twitter.
-"I hope I can make more miracles, more dreams come true.
-I want to thank my parents and everyone who cared, supported and helped me."
+“I made it,” Guan said afterward on Weibo, China’s version of Twitter.
+“I hope I can continue to make miracles.
+Thanks to my parents!
+Thanks to everyone who has helped me, supported me and cared about me.”

 “Obviously, it’s an amazing achievement to get to the weekend at Augusta.
 And being able to play and experience what he’s going to experience on the weekend, you can’t buy that stuff,” Day said.
 “I talked to him earlier and he seems like a really, really good kid.
 It’s unfortunate that he received the penalty, but he can learn from that and move on and hopefully can play well over the next two days.”

-Slow play is a frequent complaint among golfers, particularly at major events, but it's rarely enforced.
+Slow play is a frequent complaint among golfers, particularly at major events, but it’s rarely enforced.
 The last player to be penalized at a major was Gregory Bourdy in the 2010 PGA Championship at Whistling Straits, and you have to go all the way back to 1995 — before Guan was born — for the last player to be penalized in a regular PGA Tour event.

 “That’s unfortunate,” Brandt Snedeker said.
 “I wish they would have made an example out of somebody else except for a 14-year-old kid, you know?
 Make an example out of me or somebody else.
 But a kid just trying to make a cut in his first week of the Masters?
 I understand that slow play is a problem and it’s just a tough situation.
 I feel bad for the kid.”